sabarna17/btp-basics/capm/readme.md

 This is a Sample CAPM Project in SAP BTP landscape for Clound Foundry Environment -

-- Create CAPm Backend
+- A. Create CAPm Backend
-- Design UI for the CAP application
+- B. Design UI for the CAP application
-- Add Custom Logics in CAPM Events
+- C. Add Custom Logics in CAPM Events
-- Deploy your application in BTP
+- D. Deploy your application in BTP

 ## Create CAPM backend:
 **Overview**